sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>oddjob</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A D-Bus service which runs odd jobs on behalf of client applications
+Short desc    : A D-Bus service which runs odd jobs on behalf of client applications
 URL          : https://pagure.io/oddjob
-Лицензия     : BSD
+License      : BSD
-Описание     : oddjob is a D-Bus service which performs particular tasks for clients which
+Descript     : oddjob is a D-Bus service which performs particular tasks for clients which
              : connect to it and issue requests using the system-wide message bus.
 ```